Data Products, Data Mesh, Streaming Architecture, Apache Kafka, Data Governance, Event Streaming

 Discoverability

 Centralized catalogs document available streams with business context, searchable metadata, and ownership information.
-Data catalogs (like Collibra or Atlan) allow consumers to "shop" for data.
+Modern data catalogs allow consumers to "shop" for data, with platforms like Conduktor providing Kafka-specific catalog capabilities integrated with governance features.

 Addressability